sterin/vscode-msbuild-tools/README.md

-# Xcodebuild-tools
+# msbuild-tools

-Work with Xcode projects from inside Visual Studio Code.
+Work with Visual Studio (MSBuild) projects from inside Visual Studio Code.

 Feedback is highy appreciated!
 Let me know if this works for you?
 Are there any showstopping bugs?
 Any features missing?

+(I should probably merge this is vscode-xbuild-tools when I have time)

 ## Caveats

 * First release, my first non-trivial TypeScript/JavaScript program - expect bugs, problems, and non-idiomatic code.
-* Only useful for macOS apps at this point.
-* Managing the project (adding files, changing settings, etc.) has to be done using Xcode itself.
+* Managing the project (adding files, changing settings, etc.) has to be done using Visual Studio itself.

 ## Features

-* Build/Clean/Debug/Run Xcode workspsaces from within vscode.
+* Build/Clean/Debug/Run Visual Studio solutions from within vscode.
 * Switch between configurations (Debug/Release)
 * Debug directly from vscode - easily define debug configuration.
 * Status bar items that make it easy to build, debug, switch build and debug configurations.